Complex Care Assistant by TFS Healthcare

-Are you a dedicated Live in carer, seeking an ongoing 2:1 role, providing quality care within a patient own home?
+Are you a dedicated Complex Care Assistant, seeking a 2:1 role, providing quality care within a patient own home?

 Innovate Care Group provides support to adults and children with complex care needs within their own homes.
 We enable our clients to remain comfortable within their home environments, whilst being cared for by professional and highly trained Healthcare Workers and Registered Nurses.
 We pride ourselves on delivering care that truly meets the needs of the individual we support and provide a first-class service to the teams who support them.

-Innovate Care are looking for experienced Complex Care Assistants to support a client who suffered a spinal cord injury.
-The right candidate should be familiar with catheter care, autonomic dysreflexia, bowel management and medication administration but for the right candidate we can provide bespoke training in line with our client's requirements.
+Innovate Care are looking for experienced Complex Care Workers to support a young boy who has been diagnosed with Cerebral Palsy.
+The right candidate should be familiar with PEG feeding, oral suctioning, BiPap, nebulisers, personal care and medication administration

-Our client is a lively 55-year-old women who lives on her own with the assistance of her care team but very much enjoys spending time with family and friends.
-Our client loves to read, research, and getting engaged in different activities out and about.
-She would like to be supported in attending church perform her physical therapies exercises and enjoys eating her own cultural foods.
+Our client enjoys a range of activities which gives him responsibility.
+He loves cuddles, canoeing/kayaking, enjoys swimming, going out for rides on the bus and participate in cycling for disabled.
+As a care assistant you will support our client to access the community and be part of the activities he likes whilst promoting his independence.

 Fantastic benefits offered to our Complex Care Assistants: